 - Don’t lie or falsify information such as employment dates, degrees not quite completed or why you left your last position.

 When these basic guidelines are followed by both sides of the hiring desk, there are better chances of success for everyone.

 Happy candidate, happy client, happy recruiter – it’s a perfect trifecta.

 ABOUT THE AUTHOR

-Melissa Matos, CSP is a Certified Staffing Professional who has been recruiting talent since 1995 in the South Florida area.
+Melissa Matos, CSP is a Certified Staffing Professional who has been recruiting talent since 1995 in the South Florida region.
 Currently, she is the Vice President of Operations for LLoyd South where she specializes in talent for healthcare, legal, pharmacy, insurance and general office administration roles.
 Most recently she has been sourcing and recruiting vaccine support talent to healthcare networks, State run sites and other vaccine suppliers locally and out of state.